the-isf-academy/making-with-code/content/cs9/unit02/labs/lab01_pet_extended/_index.md

 {{< aside >}}
 If you have your own ideas, build on the `Pet` however you would like!

-But if you're unsure where to start, there are a few ideas below.
+But if you're unsure where to start, there are 3 ideas below.
 {{< /aside >}}

 ### Add a hunger level